-Quality Management Vs Compliance.
-What's the difference?
+Quality Management Vs Compliance: Understanding the Key Differences

 Quality Management vs ComplianceFor many companies, compliance is, at best, regarded as a necessary evil, and at worst a never-ending ordeal.
 But studies show those who accept compliance as a quality challenge to be welcomed, rather than a bureaucratic hurdle to be overcome tend to have more commercial success in the short and long term.